zealous-zebra/EE-2140FinalProject/README.md

 ### Project Description

-Shazamify Pi is a custom-built, Raspberry Pi 5-powered device designed for real-time music recognition and analysis.
-Housed in a custom-designed chassis, it features a high-resolution touchscreen display for a rich user interface.
-The device can listen to a song playing nearby, identify it, and provide detailed information and visualizations related to the music.
+Shazamify is a desktop application designed for real-time music recognition and analysis.
+It features a rich user interface that can listen to a song playing nearby, identify it, and provide detailed information and visualizations related to the music.

-This project combines hardware design (CAD), software development (Python), and API integration to create a visually stunning and practical music companion.
+This project combines software development (Python) and API integration to create a visually stunning and practical music companion.

 ### Features

 *   **Song Recognition:** Utilizes a microphone to record audio and identify the song title and artist.
 *   **Spotify Integration:** Connects to the Spotify API to fetch related artist information, albums, and other metadata.
 *   **Audio Visualization:** Performs a Fast Fourier Transform (FFT) on the recorded audio to generate and display a real-time frequency spectrum plot.
-*   **Touchscreen GUI:** A user-friendly graphical interface designed for a touchscreen LCD.
+*   **Graphical User Interface:** A user-friendly graphical interface designed for easy interaction.
-*   **Custom Chassis:** A unique enclosure designed with CAD software and built using laser-cut plexiglass and 3D-printed components.

-### Hardware Requirements
+### System Requirements

-*   Raspberry Pi 5 (8GB Recommended)
-*   Official Raspberry Pi 27W USB-C Power Supply
-*   Raspberry Pi Active Cooler
-*   32GB+ High-Speed MicroSD Card (A2 Rated)
-*   10.1-inch Touchscreen LCD Display
+*   Python 3.x
-*   USB Microphone
+*   Microphone (Built-in or USB)
+*   Internet Connection (for API access)

 ### Software and Setup